Manage and surface technical documentation in Port

 Documentation lives as entities.

-Port persists each markdown file as atechDocentity in your software catalog.
+Port persists each markdown file as atechDocentity in your context lake.
 Once data is in the catalog, every Port surface (search, AI, dashboards, plugins) can reach it through the same blueprint and relations. -

 Ingestion is source-agnostic.